-“The US Won’t Allow Aleppo To Fall” – Authorizes Gulf States To Send Manpads To Syria
+“The US Won’t Allow Aleppo To Fall” – Authorizes Gulf States To Send Manpads To Syriaunnamed

 The United States is determined not to let Aleppo fall and has decided to deluge the tattered city with Manpads, shoulder-fired, anti-aircraft missiles, this according to a source who has contacts within the rebel forces ranks.